Poisson equation on Wasserstein space and diffusion approximations for McKean-Vlasov equation: Introduction and main result

-The McKean-Vlasove equation, also known as the distribution dependent SDE or the mean-field SDE, describes the limiting behaviour of an individual particle involving within a system of particles interacting through their empirical measure, as the size of the population grows to infinity.
-The pioneer work on such system was indicated by McKean \cite{M} in the study of non-linear partial differential equations (PDEs for short).
-So far, McKean-Vlasov SDEs have been investigated in various aspects such as well-posedness, large deviation, connection with non-linear Fokker-Planck equations and numerical approximation, etc, we refer the readers to \cite{BR,BRR,CD,CCD,CF,CM,HRZ,HW} among others.
+The McKean-Vlasov equation, also known as the distribution dependent SDE or the mean-field SDE, describes the limiting behaviour of an individual particle involving within a system of particles interacting through their empirical measure, as the size of the population grows to infinity (the so-called propagation of chaos).
+The pioneer work on such system was indicated by Kac \cite{K} in kinetic theory and McKean \cite{M} in the study of non-linear partial differential equations (PDEs for short).
+So far, the McKean-Vlasov SDEs have been investigated in various aspects such as well-posedness, connection with non-linear Fokker-Planck equations, large deviation and numerical approximation, etc, we refer the readers to \cite{BR,BRR,CGT,CD,CC2,CC,CGPS,CCD,CF,CM,DEGS,EGZ,FG,GP,GS,HW,K2,MV} among others.
 Meanwhile, the presence of multiple scales arises naturally in many applications ranging from climate modeling to chemical physics, and has been the central topic of study in science and engineering (see \cite{PS}).
-In particular, multiple scales can leads to hysteresis loops in the bifurcation diagram and induce phase transitions of certain McKean-Vlasov equation as studied in \cite{CGPS,DP,GP}.
+In particular, multiple scales can leads to hysteresis loops in the bifurcation diagram and induce phase transitions of certain McKean-Vlasov equation as studied in \cite{CGPS,DGPS,DP,GP}.
 Existing averaging results for slow-fast McKean-Vlasov SDEs can be found in \cite{BS2,BS,BS3,HLL2,RSX}.
-However, the coefficients in all the previous works are not allowed to depend on the distribution of the fast motion.
+However, the coefficients of the systems considered in all the previous works are not allowed to depend on the distribution of the fast motion.
 Of particular relevance to us is the system of weakly interacting diffusions in a two-scale potential relying on the faster empirical measure considered in \cite{GGP}, the combined mean field and diffusive limit was investigated therein.